Reverse engineering learned optimizers reveals known and novel mechanisms: Introduction

 \section{Introduction}

-Optimization algorithms underlie nearly all of modern machine learning.
-A recent thread of research is focused on learning optimization algorithms, by directly parameterizing and training an optimizer on a distribution of tasks.
+Optimization algorithms underlie nearly all of modern machine learning; thus advances in optimization have broad impact.
+Recent research uses meta-learning to learn new optimization algorithms, by directly parameterizing and training an optimizer on a distribution of tasks.
 These so-called \textit{learned optimizers} have been shown to outperform baseline optimizers in restricted settings \citep{andrychowicz2016learning,wichrowska2017learned,lv2017learning,bello2017neural,li2016learning,metz2019understanding,metz2020tasks}.

 Despite improvements in the design, training, and performance of learned optimizers, fundamental questions remain about their behavior.
-We understand remarkably little about \textit{how} these systems work.
+We understand remarkably little about \textit{how} these optimizers work.
 Are learned optimizers simply learning a clever combination of known techniques?
 Or do they learn fundamentally new behaviors that have not yet been proposed in the optimization literature?
 If they did learn a new optimization technique, how would we know?

 Contrast this with existing ``hand-designed'' optimizers such as momentum \citep{polyak1964some}, AdaGrad \citep{duchi2011adaptive}, RMSProp \citep{tieleman2012lecture}, or Adam \citep{kingma2014adam}.
-These algorithms are motivated and analyzed via intuitive mechanisms and theoretical principles (such as accumulating update velocity in momentum, or rescaling updates based on gradient magnitudes in RMSProp or Adam).
+These algorithms are motivated and analyzed using intuitive mechanisms and theoretical principles (such as accumulating update velocity in momentum, or rescaling updates based on gradient magnitudes in RMSProp or Adam).
 This understanding of underlying mechanisms allows future studies to build on these techniques by highlighting flaws in their operation \citep{loshchilov2018fixing}, studying convergence \citep{reddi2019convergence}, and developing deeper knowledge about why key mechanisms work \citep{Zhang2020Why}.
 Without analogous understanding of the inner workings of a learned optimizers, it is incredibly difficult to analyze or synthesize their behavior.